 Founded in 1987 at Children's National, Safe Kids Worldwide is a global network of health care providers and organizations dedicated to preventing unintentional injuries, which are the leading cause of death in children in the United States.
 Many injuries are accidental and preventable, often the result of bicycle crashes, pedestrian accidents, burns, falls and drowning.

 In addition to resources and information on the Safe Kids website, we offer a burn education program through the hospital and a series of educational videos that you can watch from the comfort of your own home.

-To schedule a prevention education program, contact Sally Wilson, RN, at 202-476-4090.
+For more information about injury prevention or educational events, contact Cindy Colson, MSN, RN, at 202-476-7754.
 Courses such as Trauma Update and Trauma Core Curriculum are also offered for health care professionals.